grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/05 Grafana Cloud.md

 ## Run the test

-Now, pass the Username, API key, and Remote Write Endpoint of the Grafana Cloud Prometheus Configuration to the k6 binary built with the extension as follow:
+Now, pass the Username, API key, and Remote Write Endpoint of the Grafana Cloud Prometheus Configuration to the k6 binary built with the extension as follows:

 ```bash
 K6_PROMETHEUS_USER=Your_Username \